 Think of it like this, when you’re cooking the sweet potatoes they’re going to let off a bit of steam.
 If those little guys are all crammed up in there steaming each other, they’re going to come out soggy.
 Makes sense, yes?

 I also recommend coating them with just the right amount of oil, preferably avocado oil but olive or coconut will work as well.
 Make sure not to drown them in oil otherwise they WILL end up a soggy mess as well.

-These were also a huge hit with the kids, Teagan would have probably eaten a whole pan had I let her.
+These were a huge hit with the kids, Teagan would have probably eaten a whole pan had I let her.
 That kid… But I can’t say I blame her.
 It’s little recipes like this that make my life being mom around here so much easier.
-Although my kids are great eaters it can still be a fight getting them to eat their dinner.
-But not when I serve these.
+Although my kids are great eaters it can still be a fight getting them to eat their dinner. some days But not when I serve these.
 If you’re into bribes these are a good thing too as I always say you don’t get your sweet potatoes until you’re done with ________.

 And now you know!
 Getting the perfect ‘do on your sweet potatoes is easy if you know the proper technique.
 Just say no to soggy sweet potatoes because a soggy sweet potato is a sad sweet potato.

 A paleo twist on your standard chips and dip.
 Paleo-friendly, gluten-free and vegan!

 - Pesto mayonnaise (see recipe link above in post)

 - Preheat the oven to 425* F. Line two baking sheets with parchment paper.

 - Peel and slice sweet potatoes into 1/4 inch discs

 - Add the sweet potatoes, oil salt and pepper to a large bowl and toss to coat evenly.